Skip to content

 • 3 Skip to top

-Health (driving and substance impairment)
+Health (driving and medication impairment)

-The issue in a nutshell: It can be unsafe to drive when taking medication which impairs or affects your driving ability.
+It can be unsafe to drive when taking medication which impairs or affects your driving ability.
 Driving while impaired is a problem in New Zealand, affecting drivers of all ages.

-Through this unit, students examine the implications for the well-being of people and society and the major determinants of health.
+Students examine the implications for the well-being of people and society and the major determinants of health.
 From this analysis, they recommend health-enhancing strategies.
 High quality data is provided along with resources designed with SOLO Taxonomy.

 Supports assessment for Achievement Standard 91461: Analyse a New Zealand health issue (5 credits at NCEA Level 3).